How RFID Technology Provides Efficient Solutions to Medical Prescription Replenishment in Hospitals

 NYM found that the return on investment after introducing RFID solutions for medication replenishment was therefore only three months.
 This fast return on investment is due to the reduction in both the replenishment times and the amount of staff needed to fill medication trays.
 So there are now more pharmacy technicians available to complete other tasks.

 Accuracy and fast processing times are crucial in hospital operations.
 The health and recovery of patients depend on an efficient system for delivering medication.
-This also allows doctors, pharmacists, and pharmacy technicians to effectively complete tasks.
-The time and money saved from RFID solutions can also benefit hospitals by allotting more staff and resources to other necessary operations.
+This also allows doctors, pharmacists, and also pharmacy technicians to effectively complete tasks.
+The time and money saved from RFID solutions can also benefit hospitals by allotting more staff as well as resources to other necessary operations.